IainStevenson/docker.multi.service.reverse.proxy/readme.md

 - Edit your hosts file as described in 'Fictional Domain' below.
 Once that change is saved it is active immediately.
 - Set the startup to docker_compose using the right click menu on the solution to set startup project.
 - Press F5.
-- If no browser appears, start one and navigate to https://mystore.local and you will see the store site.
+- If no browser appears, start one and navigate to https://mystore.local, and optionally  https://mystore.test, or https://mystore.demo and you will see the store site.
 - Navigate around, when you click Weather Forecast you will need to login, use username: bob Password: bob
 - Alternatively or as well, import the mystore.local.postman_collection.json file into postman and run the tests in the mystore.local collection.